Adam’s Apple Reduction (Tracheal Shave/Thyroid Cartilage Reduction)

 How is an Adam’s apple reduction performed?

-Dr. Deschamps-Braly is continually innovating with regards to Adam’s apple reduction (and augmentation via natural implant) techniques within the context of transgender facial confirmation surgery.
+Dr. Deschamps-Braly is continually innovating with regards to Adam’s apple reduction (and augmentation via natural implant) techniques within the context of facial gender confirmation surgery.
 Typically, the procedure involves an incision in the throat just under the chin.
 The vertical muscles of the throat are then separated to expose the Adam’s apple and the tracheal cartilage is shaved to reduce its size.

 We are critical of techniques that place the incisions on the front surface of the throat where potential scarring will be more visible.
 You don’t want to draw attention to something that you may be trying to draw attention away from!
 In addition, we have seen a number of patients who have had this incision placed inappropriately on the front of the neck, only then to have the scar stick to the cartilage underneath; and move up and down when the patient speaks or swallows.
 Obviously, this is not an ideal outcome.